Transforming public procurement — change is on the way

 In this article, Steve Johns discusses the latest Green Paper that has been published and the transformation on public sector procurement

 From 1 January 2021, the UK will no longer be bound by EU public procurement rules.
 Instead, we will have to comply with the much less prescriptive regime set out in the WTO’s Government Procurement Agreement (GPA).
 Seeking to capitalise on this change, on 15 December the Cabinet Office published a Green Paper containing proposals for reform of public procurement in the UK.
-The Government’s stated aim is to provide the UK with a modern, fit-for-purpose set of rules, which will minimise the bureaucratic burden for both contacting authorities and businesses, facilitate innovation and the participation of SMEs in public contracting, and improve the process of challenging decisions in the Courts.
+The Government’s stated aim is to provide the UK with a modern, fit-for-purpose set of rules, which will minimise the bureaucratic burden for both contracting authorities and businesses, facilitate innovation and the participation of SMEs in public contracting, and improve the process of challenging decisions in the courts.
 The Government is consulting on the changes covered by the Green Paper, and interested parties have until 10 March 2021 to submit responses.

 This briefing note provides a summary of the key proposals in the Green Paper, and some initial thoughts from Weightmans’ team of procurement law experts.